HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Method

-Affordance estimation in 3D point clouds itself is a notably challenging problem~\cite{ngyen2023open,deng20213d,kokic2017affordance,iriondo2021affordance,mo2022o2o,kim2014semantic,kim2015interactive}, especially in the context of 3D HOI generation involving textual prompt.
-To address the limited availability of training data, we propose a simplified approach that diverges from predicting point-wise contact labels.
-Our method is grounded in two key hypotheses.
-Firstly, we posit that interactions with an object involve a maximum of two contact points.
-Secondly, we identify eight primary body joints -- the \texttt{pelvis, neck, feet, shoulders}, and \texttt{hands} -- as the primary interacting parts in most HOI scenarios.
-These hypotheses streamline the complexity of the problem, making it more tractable without significantly compromising accuracy.
-For instance, this approach effectively models common interactions such as grasping an object with both hands, sitting actions involving the pelvis, or lifting with a single hand.
-Our empirical observations suggest that these simplifications are valid in a wide range of HOI applications, providing a balance between model complexity and real-world applicability.
+Affordance estimation in 3D point clouds itself is a notably challenging problem~\citep{ngyen2023open,deng20213d,kokic2017affordance,iriondo2021affordance,mo2022o2o,kim2014semantic,kim2015interactive}, especially in the context of 3D HOI generation involving textual prompt.
+In this paper, we consider eight primary body joints -- the \texttt{pelvis, neck, feet, shoulders}, and \texttt{hands} -- as the interacting parts in HOI scenarios.
+It can effectively model common interactions such as grasping an object with both hands, sitting actions involving the pelvis and back, or lifting with a single hand.
+We use binary contact labels to determine which joints are in contact with the object.
+Subsequently, we predict eight corresponding contact points on the object surface, identified as the points closest to the selected body joints.
+Note that the binary contact label estimation for different body joints are independent, allowing us to handle complex HOIs.

-Specifically, at each diffusion time step $n$ of APDM\footnote{We note that APDM and HOI-DM work independently.
-We thus use two symbols to denote the different diffusion time steps to avoid confusion.}, the noisy affordance data $ \vy_n$ includes human contact labels $ \boldsymbol y^h_n \in \{0,1\}^{8}$, two object contact positions $ \boldsymbol y_n^{o} \in \R^{2\times 3}$.
-In addition, our APDM also generates a binary object state label $ \vy_n^s\in\{0, 1\}$ indicating whether it remains static or moves during the interaction.
-The generated binary label can help us better process static objects when synthesizing 3D HOIs, as discussed in the following section.
+Specifically, at each diffusion time step $n$ of APDM\footnote{We note that APDM and DBDM work independently.
+We thus use two symbols to denote the different diffusion time steps to avoid confusion.}, the noisy data consists of human contact labels representing the contact status for the eight primary body joints, denoted as $ \boldsymbol y^h_n \in \{0,1\}^{8}$, and the eight corresponding contact points on the object surface, denoted as $ \boldsymbol y_n^{o} \in \R^{8\times 3}$.
+The model is designed to predict both contact probabilities and contact positions.
+Subsequently, dynamic selection of contacting body joints is performed by considering predicted probabilities over a specific threshold $\tau$ (set to be 0.6).
+The corresponding contact points on the object are then determined based on the selected joints.
 APDM works similar to the diffusion denoising process described in Eq.(\ref{eq:hoi_diffusion}).
-Its output include clean affordance information $ \vy_0 = ( \vy^h_0, \vy^o_0, \vy^s_0)$.
+Besides, we utilize a large language model (ChatGPT) to determine whether the object state $\vy_0^s\in\{0,1\}$ should be set to static ($\vy_0^s=1$) based on the textual description, which can help us better process static objects when synthesizing 3D HOIs, as discussed in the following section.
+All the clean affordance data is grouped as $ \vy_0 = ( \vy^h_0, \vy^o_0, \vy^s_0)$.
+More implementation details are in Appendix~\ref{supp:apdm}.